Q&A for the general stakeholder

 How will CRP extract the nodules?

-Our technical partner, Boskalis is developing an extraction technique, using existing technologies, to separate the nodules from sandy silt while minimising any plume or other environmental effect.
+Our technical partner, Boskalis is developing an extraction technique, using existing dredging and separation technologies, to separate the nodules from sandy silt while minimising any plume or other environmental effect.

 How and where will CRP process the rock?